-There was the ribald crowd; not this time the bulls of Bashan, the great ones, but the mob, the masses of the common people hooting at Him: "Dogs have compassed Me."
+There was the ribald crowd, not this time the bulls of Bashan, the great ones, but the mob, the masses of the common people hooting at Him, "Dogs have compassed me."

-16. The assembly of the wicked have enclosed Me: they forced My hands and My feet.
+16. The assembly of the wicked have inclosed me: they pierced my hands and my feet.

 Can anybody else be speaking here but Jesus of Nazareth, the Son of David, the King of the Jews?
-Now is this hind of the morning hunted till the dogs and the hunters have made a circle round Him: "The assembly of the wicked have enclosed Me."
-Here is Christ's crucifixion beyond all doubt: "They pierced My hands and My feet."
+Now is this hind of the morning hunted till the dogs and the hunters have made a circle round Him.
+"The assembly of the wicked have inclosed me."
+Here is Christ's crucifixion beyond all doubt, "They pierced my hands and my feet."

-17. I may tell all My bones:
+17. I may tell all my bones:

-He is so emaciated that, as He looks down upon His body, He says, "I may tell all My bones."
+He is so emaciated that as He looks down upon His body, He says, "I may tell all my bones."

-17. They look and stare upon Me.
+17. They look and stare upon me.

 The delicate modesty of the Savior is shocked.
-They have stripped Him, and hung Him up, and there they stand and gloat their cruel eyes upon His matchless body: "They look and stare upon Me."
+They have stripped Him, and hung Him up, and there they stand and gloat, their cruel eyes upon His matchless body, "They look and stare upon me."

-18. They part My garment among them, and cast lots for My clothing.
+18. They part my garments among them, and cast lots upon my vesture.

 How accurate is this description even to the least detail!
 How wondrously was this poet-prophet inspired when he thus drew the portrait of the crucified Christ!
-"They part My garments among them, and cast lots for My clothing."
+"They part my garments among them, and cast lots upon my vesture."

 19-21.
-But be not You far from Me, O LORD: O My strength, hasten You to help Me.
-Deliver My soul from the sword: My darling life from the power of the dog.
-Save Me from the lion's mouth: for You have heard Me.
+But be not thou far from me, O LORD: O my strength, haste thee to help me.
+Deliver my soul from the sword: my darling from the power of the dog.
+Save me from the lion's mouth: for thou hast heard me from the horns of the unicorns.

-So far, You see, the Psalm describes the sufferings of our Divine Redeemer; and then it changes.
+So far, you see, the psalm describes the sufferings of our Divine Redeemer, and then it changes.
 The light of the sun has broken out from the midday darkness.
-God has smiled on Him once more, and the Psalm changes its tone altogether as the Savior congratulates Himself upon the result of His passion.
+God has smiled on Him once more, and the psalm changes its tone altogether as the Savior congratulates Himself upon the result of His passion.

-The Psalm ends with these memorable words, "It is finished."
-Our version puts it, "He has done this."
-It might just as well be rendered, "It is finished," for the sense is precisely the same; and when Jesus had said this, He bowed His head, and gave up the ghost.
+The psalm ends with these memorable words, "It is finished."
+Our version puts it, "He hath done this."
+It might just as well be rendered, "It is finished," for the sense is precisely the same, and when Jesus had said this, He bowed His head, and gave up the ghost.

-HYMNS FROM "OUR OWN HYMN BOOK"-282, 942, 278.
+HYMNS FROM "OUR OWN HYMN BOOK"-282, 942, 278